Welcome Home

 Fly Ranch Book

+In 2022, we published a book about LAGI at Fly Ranch.
 The Art Newspaper noted in a book review: “Hopefully, Land Art of the 21st Century will inspire action on the climate and ecological emergencies worldwide.
 The methodologies and design philosophies employed by real-world regenerative structures can be copied.
 The real value of these land art installations will be that they embody collective, sustainable and inclusive principles.
 It is through the creation of new ways of organising our societies that we will discover the wisdom to live together in harmony with our home planet.”
 Order from Hirmer or Amazon.

 Ripple Haba Build